-Tony Russell is currently the Senior Director, Product Strategy and Commercial Planning on Theravance Biopharma with a primary focus on new product planning for respiratory and dermatology.
-Tony’s prior therapeutic area experiences include pain, oncology, rare diseases, anemia, and nephrology.
+Tony Russell is currently the Executive Director, Product Strategy and Commercial Planning on Theravance Biopharma US, Inc. with a primary focus on new product planning for respiratory and rare diseases.
+Tony’s prior therapeutic area experiences include dermatology, pain, oncology, rare diseases, anemia, and nephrology.

 Over the course of Tony’s nearly 20-year career, he has established a unique blend of skills and therapeutic area knowledge providing valuable perspectives and insights for the development and commercialization of biologic and small molecule therapeutics.
 Tony has successfully utilized these experiences in developing commercialization strategies and evaluations for new drug candidates as well as in the market conditioning and launching of new therapeutics.

-Katja Wachtendonk is a Global New Products Director at Novartis Pharma.
+Katja Wachtendonk is a Senior Director, Global New Product Planning at Novartis Pharma.
 In her role, Katja is responsible to establish Novartis Global Cardio-renal & Metabolic Disease Area- and Program Strategies for compounds in Ph-I to early Ph-III in close collaboration with R&D. Katja leads and aligns portfolio strategies to maximize the value of assets and execute against short- and long-range franchise goals, provides commercial expertise to support BD&L, identifies transformational strategies (biomarker, diagnostics, etc) and innovates by leveraging technology-enabled solutions to improve patient outcomes.

 Prior to that role, Katja spent more than a decade in global and local marketing leadership roles on Merck and Novartis blockbuster products SINGULAIR, COZAAR, ULTIBRO, QVM149, QAW039 from early Ph-III through launch and LoE in the U.S., Germany and Japan, and supported the companies’ business in Europe, AMAC and LACAN.